 Chair – Steve Slater

-Born and bred in and around Boston, local footballer and still playing at age 63 for Boston United Walking Football team and, proud to say, England.
-Founder member of the Wyberton Wombles and Parish Councillor for Wyberton.
-I have a passion and drive to make things happen when I have a great team around me.
-I am a dedicated Boston United fan and season ticket holder.
+Born and bred in and around Boston, Steve is a local footballer and still playing at age 64 for Boston United Walking Football team and very proud to say for England.
+Steve is the founder member of the Wyberton Wombles and is a Parish Councillor for Wyberton.
+He has a passion and drive to make things happen when he has a great team around me.
+Steve is a dedicated Boston United fan and season ticket holder.

 Deputy Chair – Glen Maddison

-Partner at Chris Cook Print for 30 years.
-Supported Boston United from a young age and been involved at the club on and off over many years in various positions.
-Currently volunteer as a matchday host in Club 85.
-My aim is to raise the profile of Boston United Supporters Association (BUSA) so the Association can be a stronger support to the football club.
+Glen has been a partner at Chris Cook Print for 30 years, and has supported Boston United from a young age, having been involved at the Club on and off over many years in various positions.
+Glen currently volunteers as a Match Day Host in Club 85.
+His aim is to raise the profile of Boston United Supporters Association (BUSA) so the Association can be a stronger support to the football Club.

 Treasurer – Wayne Smith